What Will Happen if You Take Too Much Ketamine?

 - Stomach pain.

 Taking too much ketamine is particularly risky for people with existing cardiac conditions or hypertension, as ketamine increases cardiac output, causes tachycardia (racing heart rate), and raises the blood pressure.1

 The initial psychoactive effects of ketamine typically last between 10 minutes to 4 hours, depending upon the route of administration.4

 The ketamine comedown is the drug-induced equivalent of a hangover and begins as the high wears off.
-People coming down from ketamine may experience serious psychological symptoms, including intense confusion or delirium, hallucinations, and delusions.1
+People coming down from ketamine may experience serious psychological symptoms, including:1

-Anecdotal reports of ketamine comedown describe ‘out of body’ experiences or feeling ‘near death.1 People coming down from ketamine are also at risk for agitation, aggression, and violence.5
+Anecdotal reports of ketamine comedown describe ‘out of body’ experiences or feeling ‘near death’.1 People coming down from ketamine are also at risk for:5

 Medical detox and treatment may be necessary to help safely come down from the drug, minimize severe psychotic symptoms, and manage the risks associated with increased aggression.5

 Ketamine can interact negatively with certain medications and foods, including:6

 - Grapefruit juice, which can reduce the drug’s effectiveness.

 When ketamine is used recreationally, it is primarily used in club or party settings.1,4 It may be combined with many other substances including cocaine and alcohol.
 There have also been reports of ketamine being sold as MDMA and being cut into heroin.4